NareshLokhande/BitCapro/README.md

 ---

-**Approvia** — Transforming investment management with intelligence and automation. 🚀
+**BitCapro** — Transforming investment management with intelligence and automation. 🚀